PingvinOpenTag/LTAscetic/README.txt

-This is an open lasertag project of Russian developers
+This is an open lasertag project